Tom Wyatt: Community roles

 In 1976, Wyatt joined the Rockhampton & District Pensioners Social and Welfare Society of which he was secretary from 1982 to 2013, and president from 2013.

-He has been a board member of the Talbot Estate, an independent living estate in the suburb of Wandal, since 1976 and has served as president since 2010 - only the third president to serve since the estate was established following Rex Pilbeam and Dr Laurie Georgeson.
+Wyatt was a board member of the Talbot Estate, an independent living estate in the suburb of Wandal from 1976 and was president from 2010.
+He was the third president since the estate was established, following Rex Pilbeam and Laurie Georgeson.

-Wyatt also served as the president of the Rockhampton Rats of Tobruk Association.
+Wyatt was also the president of the Rockhampton branch of the Rats of Tobruk Association.

-He is also known for making a boiled pineapple fruit cake which he has entered into competitions including the annual agricultural shows in Rockhampton and Mount Morgan.
+Wyatt was known for making a boiled pineapple fruit cake which he has entered into competitions including the annual agricultural shows in Rockhampton and Mount Morgan.
 He also traditionally baked a Christmas fruit cake for the staff at ABC Capricornia each year.

 Recognition

 In 2006, Wyatt was awarded a Pride of Australia award in the environmental category with the judges praising him for initiating the Greening of Rockhampton initiative and for his role in converting a refuse tip into the acclaimed Kershaw Gardens.

 In 2021, Wyatt officially unveiled new signage at the parklands on the Talbot Estate which were named in his honour.